 Jury Convicts Two KC Men of Kidnapping, Murder

-Following the presentation of evidence, the jury in the U.S. District Court in Kansas City, Mo., deliberated for just under three hours before returning the guilty verdicts to U.S. Chief District Judge Greg Kays, ending a trial that began Monday, Feb.
-12, 2018.
+Following the presentation of evidence, the jury in the U.S. District Court in Kansas City, Mo., deliberated for about three hours before returning guilty verdicts to U.S. District Judge Roseann Ketchmark, ending a trial that began Dec.
+5, 2022.

-Under federal statutes, King and Ross each face mandatory life imprisonment.
-The maximum statutory sentence is prescribed by Congress and is provided here for informational purposes, as the sentencing of the defendants will be determined by the court based on the advisory sentencing guidelines and other statutory factors.
+Under federal statutes, Bravo-Lopez and Osorio each are subject to a mandatory sentence of life in federal prison without parole.
+The sentencing of the defendants will be determined by the court based on the advisory sentencing guidelines and other statutory factors.
 Sentencing hearings will be scheduled after the completion of presentence investigations by the United States Probation Office.

-This case is being prosecuted by Assistant U.S. Attorneys Jess E. Michaelsen and Patrick C. Edwards.
-It was investigated by the Kansas City, Mo., Police Department and the FBI.
+This case is being prosecuted by Assistant U.S. Attorneys Patrick C. Edwards and Matthew A. Moeder.
+It was investigated by the FBI, the Kansas City, Mo., Police Department and the Kansas City, Kan., Police Department.